fanchuo/avro-excel/README.md

 ## Context: csv or xlsx ?

-When contributing to a project that involves data exchange between different stakeholders, you eventually will end up to choose many encoding technologies.
-The CSV format is one of those options.
-The big plus about CSV are its simplicity and the fact it could be read and edited using Excel.
+When contributing to a project that involves data exchange between different stakeholders, you eventually will end up to choose several encoding technologies.
+The CSV format is one of those options, and its big plus are its simplicity and the fact it could be read and edited using Excel.

 So picking CSV means: